 May 14, 2018

-It's not often you get to write such a feel-good story as this one.
-It combines all the things we love here at Buy BC: EAT DRINK LOCAL - community, supporting local producers and, of course, delicious food.
+It's not often you get to write such a feel-good story such as this one.
+It combines all the things we love here about our Buy BC: EAT DRINK LOCAL - community, supporting local producers and, of course, delicious food.

-Chef de Cuisine Erin Kerr began working at Mile One Eating House in Pemberton when it opened eight years ago.
-Today, she's the new owner.
+Chef de Cuisine Erin Kerr began working at Mile One Eating House in Pemberton (close to Whistler) when it first opened 8 years ago.
+Today, she's owns the restaurants.

 "I never thought it would take me to where I am now!"
 Erin says.
 "I have been part of the growth of Mile One, so it was naturally a great fit for me to take over when the founders Randy and Cindy decided to move on to new adventures."